- Areas below sea level can allow pumping costs to be lower and perhaps even zero.

 - Death Valley

-- Salton Sink, United States [−66 m (−217 ft)] AREA 889 Sq Km but highly populated nearby.
+- Salton Sink, United States [−66 m (−217 ft)] AREA 910 Sq Km but highly farmed and populated nearby.
 Shrinking 3 to 20 ft in coming years forecast.
-This would expose the toxic bottom to winds.
-Sea water would off set this but cost very high.
+This has exposed the toxic bottom to winds.
+Sea water would offset this but cost very high.

-- Laguna Salada, Baja California, Mexico [−10 m (−33 ft)]Est. AREA 300 sq km.
-Although small , its proximity to California might favor its use as a cooling area
+- Laguna Salada, Baja California, Mexico [−10 m (−33 ft)]Est. AREA 250 sq km.
+Although small , its proximity to California might favor its use as a cooling area for the USA as well as Mexico

 - Lake Eyre, Australia, −16 m (−52 ft), AREA 9700 sq km at 4 meters per annum would put 38.8 Billion tons of moisture into the air and soil (absorbed and as dew) annually and show the way to reduce drought and bush fires.